Nursing BSN

 Denise Way, DNP, MSN, RN (Wilmington University).
 Assistant Clinical Professor.
 Osteoporosis prevention throughout the lifespan.

-Mary Ann Zimmer, RN, MSN, CPN (Villanova University).
+Mary Ann Zimmer, PhD, RN, MSN, CPN (Villanova University).
 Assistant Clinical Professor.
 Pediatrics, adult medical-surgical nursing, nursing education.